matansu/img2strings/README.md

 # img2strings
-An art project, weaving an image from a continous string.
-The original idea is not mine, but my imlementation is currently the state of the art in terms of appearance quality and running time (at least in my opinion =]).
+An art project, weaving an image from a continuous string.
+The original idea is not mine, but I consider my imlementation to be the state of the art in terms of appearance quality and running time.

 ## Pytorch optimization
 - Pytorch code calculates the optimal strings to recreate the image